CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: CarbonScaler Implementation

 \subsection{Carbon AutoScaler}

 Figure~\ref{fig:systemOverview} shows an overview of \impName that uses Kubeflow~\cite{kubeflow} to implement our \algoName from \S\ref{sec:algorithm}.
-The incoming elastic batch applications use Kubernetes' Custom Resource Definition (CRD), written in \texttt{.yaml} format, to provide their general job specifications alongside scaling and scheduling information including minimum $m$ and maximum $M$ number of servers, completion time $T$, estimated job length $l$, and marginal capacity curve. \impName deploys CRDs using Kubernetes APIs such as \texttt{kubectl}.
+The incoming elastic batch applications use Kubernetes' Custom Resource Definition (CRD), written in \texttt{.yaml} format. \impName follows Kubernetes standards in defining its user-facing interface.
+In this case, the user extends the normal job specification by adding extra \impName-specific maps that provide scaling and scheduling information, including minimum $m$ and maximum $M$ number of servers, completion time $T$, and an estimated job length $l$.
+The user also specifies methods for obtaining the marginal capacity curve, where the current default is profiling.
+The user then submits the jobs to \impName using standard using Kubernetes APIs such as \texttt{kubectl}.

-We implement \impName as a controller that sits on top of the Kubeflow training operator and leverages its core resource management functionalities for clustered batch jobs such as ML training and MPI.
-It first runs the \algoName to compute the initial schedule for each job.
-It executes the schedule by scaling the resources allocated to the job by modifying the Kubeflow job specification, such as the number of replicas.
-It delegates the task of maintaining job status to the Kubeflow operator. \impName also registers a reconcile callback function, which is called when the carbon intensity changes.
-The function updates the job's specifications based on the initial schedule and applies the changes to the Kubeflow operator.

-\impName implements resource-level and application-level monitoring. \impName implements additional kubernetes services to monitor resource usage, its energy usage, and carbon usage over time.
-We track CPU usage using Kubernetes Metrics Server~\cite{metrics-server}, CPU energy usage using Running Average Power Limiting (RAPL)~\cite{david2010rapl} interfaces and powerAPI~\cite{bourdon2013powerapi}, and GPU energy usage using NVIDIA Data Center GPU Manager (DCGM)~\cite{nvidia-dcgm}. \impName monitors application-level metrics such as progress and throughput via application-level interfaces.
-To do so, \impName tracks carbon intensity using a dedicated service that provides the instantaneous as well as forecasted carbon cost.
-Finally, \impName reacts to divergence in progress, throughput, or carbon intensity by recomputing the schedule as explained in \S\ref{sec:algorithm}
+We implement \impName as a controller that sits on top of the Kubeflow training operator and leverages its core resource management functionality for clustered batch jobs, such as ML training and MPI. \impName first runs the \algoName to compute the initial schedule for each job.
+To do so, \impName tracks carbon intensity using a dedicated service that provides the instantaneous and forecasted carbon intensity.
+Then, \impName informs the Kubeflow training operator to execute the schedule by modifying the Kubeflow job specification to scale the resources allocated to the job, such as the number of replicas. \impName is also in charge of maintaining the job status of the Kubeflow operator. \impName implements resource-level and application-level monitoring. \impName implements additional Kubernetes services to monitor resource usage, energy usage, and carbon usage over time.
+We track CPU usage using Kubernetes Metrics Server~\cite{metrics-server}, CPU energy usage using Running Average Power Limiting (RAPL)~\cite{david2010rapl} interfaces and PowerAPI~\cite{bourdon2013powerapi}, and GPU energy usage using NVIDIA Data Center GPU Manager (DCGM)~\cite{nvidia-dcgm}.
+The resource and power monitoring can include other resources such as storage and network. \impName monitors application-level metrics such as progress and throughput via application-level interfaces.